Princess Jayanti of Nepal

-Princess Jayanti Rajya Lakshmi Devi Shah of Nepal (August 4, 1946 – June 1, 2001) was a member of the Nepalese royal family.
+Princess Jayanti Rajya Lakshmi Devi Shah of Nepal (4 August 1946 – 1 June 2001) was a member of the Nepalese royal family.
 She was a granddaughter of King Tribhuvan of Nepal.
-An active social worker, she is known for her contributions to cancer relief programs in Nepal.
-She was one of the members of the Nepalese royal family who were killed in the Nepalese royal massacre.
+An active social worker, she was known for her contributions to cancer relief programs in Nepal.
+She was one of the members of the Nepalese royal family who were killed in the June 2001 Nepalese royal massacre.

 Early life and education

 Princess Jayanti was the first daughter of Prince Basundhara of Nepal and his first wife Princess Helen Shah of Nepal.
 Princess Jayanti was educated in Woodstock School, an international residential school in Mussoorie, Uttarakhand, India, and in Loreto Convent, Darjeeling.
 She graduated from Tribhuvan University in 1970.

 Social works

 Princess Jayanti made significant contributions to cancer relief programs in Nepal.
-She was the founder of the Nepal Cancer Relief Society, and was its chairman from 1982 to 2001.
+She was the founder of the Nepal Cancer Relief Society, and was its chairperson from 1982 to 2001.
 She involved various international organizations to establish a cancer hospital in Nepal, raised social awareness, and led anti-smoking campaigns.

 Since her childhood, Princess Jayanti had seen different members of her family suffering from heart diseases, and therefore, she tried to help people suffering from heart diseases and worked to make cardiac treatment more affordable and available to the common people of Nepal.

 Princess Jayanti also worked to promote tourism.
 In addition, she was also aware about different environmental issues.
 All her life she worked to raise social awareness.
 She attended international conferences and presented different papers in Europe and America.